 Visit our green burial resource section for more information.

-How do I obtain copies of a death certificate?
+How can I obtain a copy of a death certificate?

-The funeral director will generally file the death certificate for you and will ask how many copies you require.
+The funeral director will generally file the death certificate on your behalf and will ask how many copies you require.
 The first death certificate costs $17.00.
 Each additional copy (ordered simultaneously) is charged at $2.00.

 You can request additional copies from Vital Records later if you are a deceased relative or have a financial concern in their estate.